drzoidberg/frontend-playground-react/README.md

 A simple SVG animation (in the shape of text) built with class-based and functional.

 ### Parallax
-A simple parallax effect using vanilla JS and React Hooks
+A simple parallax effect that reacts to mousePosition using vanilla JS and React Hooks

+### ParallaxV2
+A simple parallax effect that reacts to scrollPosition using vanilla JS and React Hooks.
+There's implemented a fade gradient to background in the background image

 ### TextMaskMovingAnimation
 A simple background moving effect on a background-clipped text using vanilla JS and React Hooks